 Philadelphia names 1st black female police chief

-Philadelphia appointed a new police chief to lead the troubled department that has been plagued by sexual harassment lawsuits and racial discrimination — issues she will be suited to tackle with "conviction," Mayor Jim Kenney said Monday.
+Philadelphia appointed its first female police chief to lead the department rocked by sexual harassment complaints and racial discrimination — issues she will be suited to tackle with "conviction," Mayor Jim Kenney said Monday.

-Democratic Mayor Jim Kenney announced his choice of Portland Chief Danielle Outlaw to fill the job, which has been open since August when the last commissioner abruptly resigned amid a scandal.
+The Democratic mayor announced that Portland Chief Danielle Outlaw would fill the job, which has been open since August when the last commissioner abruptly resigned in the wake of a sexual harassment lawsuit.

 Outlaw spent nearly two decades with the police department in Oakland, California, before being named Portland's chief more than two years ago, becoming the first black woman to hold that job.

-“I am appointing Danielle Outlaw because I am convinced she has the conviction, courage and compassion needed to bring long-overdue reform to the department,” Kenney said in a statement.
-“After meeting and speaking with her at length, I came away confident that Danielle Outlaw possesses the strength, integrity and empathy vital to the tasks ahead.”
+“I am convinced she has the conviction, courage and compassion needed to bring long-overdue reform to the department,” Kenney said in a statement.

-Kenney said Outlaw will focus on addressing racism and gender discrimination and “horrid instances of sexual assault on fellow officers.”
+Outlaw will focus on addressing racism and gender discrimination and “horrid instances of sexual assault on fellow officers,” he said.

 “These are issues that too often negatively impact women — especially women of color — within the department,” Kenney said.